- Getting the job is just the beginning; first impressions can make or break how people perceive you in the office.

 - From starting the day early to expressing gratitude, there are a variety of ways to make a positive first impression in the office.

 You don't have time to ease into the flow of things when starting a new job.

-Employers expect you to hit the ground running, with more than 60 percent of executives saying new employees have less than three months to prove their worth, according to a recent study from the staffing firm Robert Half Finance & Accounting.
+Employers expect you to hit the ground running, with more than 60% of executives saying new employees have less than three months to prove their worth, according to a 2016 study from the staffing firm Robert Half Finance & Accounting.

-Less than 10 percent of employers give new hires up to a year to show their value.
-Just 4 percent don't put a time limit on how long new workers have to prove themselves.
+Less than 10% of the employers surveyed in the study said they give new hires up to a year to show their value, and just 4% said they don't put a time limit on how long new workers have to prove themselves.

 Paul McDonald, senior executive director at Robert Half, said making a good first impression starts before a new position does.